The delivery of electricity is evolving, and Western Power is helping to shape the power grid of the future.

 We are embracing this change and exploring new opportunities to deliver power solutions to customers.

 The modular network will provide you with more choice in how you produce, manage and use your energy.
-In the future you’ll be able to sell or share your excess energy generated through solar or other technologies, own a piece of a community battery and manage your electricity use with an advanced meter.
+In the future you’ll be able to sell or share your excess energy generated through solar or other technologies, own a piece of a community battery and manage your electricity use with a smart meter.

 Can’t wait?
 It will be here sooner than you think.
-In fact, many elements like stand-alone power systems and microgrids are already here.
+In fact, many elements like smart meters, stand-alone power systems and microgrids are already here.